nufeb/NUFEB/README.md

-NUFEB is an open source tool for Individual-based Model (IbM) simulation.
+NUFEB is an open source tool for modelling and simulating microbial communities.
 The tool is based on the Individual-based Modelling (IbM) approach, where microbes are represented as discrete units and their behaviour changes over time due to a variety of processes.